riadeane/lunchmoney-fintoc-api/DOCKER_SETUP.md

 # 🐳 Docker Setup Complete

-Your Lunchmoney-Fintoc Sync system has been successfully dockerized with enterprise-grade features.
+Your Lunchmoney Gmail Sync system has been successfully dockerized with enterprise-grade features.

 ## 🚀 What's Been Implemented